-Carlos Daganzo, Chancellor's Professor of the Graduate School, will deliver the CEE Faculty Distinguished Lecture.
+Carlos Daganzo, Chancellor's Professor of the Graduate School, delivered the CEE Faculty Distinguished Lecture on Feb.
+28.

-He will speak on Four Physics Stories and their Effect on China's Future Mobility.
+He spoke on Four Physics Stories and their Effect on China's Future Mobility.

 Four short stories will be used to illustrate how physics and imagination can be used to diagnose and remedy some of the critical urban mobility problems that are faced today by some of the world’s megacities.
 All the stories have in common that they address important problems in new ways, and their central ideas can be described intuitively to the non-specialist using elementary physics principles.
 The talk will also discuss how the stories have influenced the direction in which China’s urban mobility is being developed.